 Pull together plan for first Sprint of the executive plan:

-These workshops work best when done face-to-face and without having proxies do the work in the place of leadership.
+These workshops work best when done without having proxies do the work in the place of leadership.